Japanese submarine I-52 (1942): US task force

 A US task force assembled as a submarine hunter-killer group, consisting of the escort carrier USS Bogue and five destroyer escorts, en route to the United States from Europe, was ordered to find and destroy the Japanese submarine.
 This task force departed from Casablanca on 15 June 1944, and was commanded by Captain Aurelius B. Vosseller.
 It also had 9 General Motors FM-2 Wildcats and 12 Grumman TBF-1C Avengers of VC-69 on board.
-The task force, on its way from Hampton Roads to Casablanca, had sunk another Japanese submarine, the Type IX RO-501 (formerly U-1224) on 13 May 1944.
+The task force, while on its way from Hampton Roads to Casablanca, had sunk another Japanese submarine, the Type IX RO-501 (formerly U-1224) on 13 May 1944.
 This was a very effective force, sinking 13 German and Japanese submarines between February 1943 and July 1945.